 But, you may be asking, why do I have this condition?
 According to medscape.com, up to 50% of people with keratosis pilaris have a family history of the condition, so if you’re wondering why you have these bumps, you may just have genetics to thank.
 Sometimes, keratosis pilaris can result as a side effect of another medical condition, like eczema, asthma, or obesity.
 Researchers are still not entirely sure what causes keratosis pilaris, but luckily, the symptoms are treatable, and many people end up finding relief from those pesky bumps.

 We’ll start with the bad news: sadly, there is no known cure for keratosis pilaris.
 The good news, however, is that it’s totally harmless!
 Aside from occasional itchiness, this condition isn’t really anything you need to stress yourself out about.
 That said, while keratosis pilaris isn’t really concerning from a medical perspective, the symptoms and look of KP can have some people feeling embarrassed or self-conscious.
-If this is the case, you can rest easy knowing that the symptoms of keratosis pilaris are totally treatable and can be minimized and that you can eventually have the skin you deserve by taking just a few easy measures.
+If this is the case, you can rest easy knowing that the symptoms of keratosis pilaris are totally treatable and can be minimized so that you can eventually have the skin you deserve by taking just a few easy measures.

 So, what are the best ways to treat keratosis pilaris?
 To put it simply — exfoliation.
 In order to smooth out those bumps, you’ll need to get that excess keratin out of your hair follicles.
 One way to exfoliate is with a physical exfoliant, like a scrub, which works for some people, but may be a little too rough for some skin contending with this condition.

-The other way to slough is with a chemical exfoliant, namely, acids.
-Glycolic acid, salicylic acid, and lactic acid are all tried-and-true skincare staples that work to break down that top layer of dead, dry skin to treat conditions like acne and aging, and can be found in a ton of common products ranging from cleansers to creams.
+The other way to treat it is with a chemical exfoliant, namely, acids.
+Glycolic acid, salicylic acid, and lactic acid are all tried-and-true skincare staples that work to break down that top layer of dead, dry skin to treat conditions like acne and aging, and can be found in a ton of common products ranging from cleansers to lotions.
 Glycolic acid is a great choice for anyone with sensitive skin because it penetrates the surface to exfoliate without irritating, thanks to its small molecular size.
 Even better, because it’s a humectant, it can hold water and pull it into the skin, which can alleviate symptoms of dryness that often occur as a result of keratosis pilaris.

 Before you start going HAM using glycolic acid products, be sure to start slowly and increase use over time, and spot test in a small area before you apply it elsewhere to reduce the risk of irritation.
 Glycolic acid is definitely gentle enough for everyday use, but it’s always better to be safe than sorry, especially if you already have skin conditions and concerns to contend with.